Lara Trump Says That Timing Of Joe Biden Accusations Is ‘Very Convenient’

-Fox News reports that President Donald Trump’s 2020 senior campaign advisor Lara Trump isn’t totally buying the accusations of inappropriate touching leveled against former Vice President Joe Biden, which emerged ahead of his expected 2020 presidential announcement.
+Fox News reports that President Donald Trump’s 2020 senior campaign adviser Lara Trump isn’t totally buying the accusations of inappropriate touching leveled against former Vice President Joe Biden, which emerged ahead of his expected 2020 presidential announcement.
 Trump’s comments were made on Fox News’ America’s Newsroom.

 “I don’t know Joe Biden personally I’ve never met him.
 I don’t really know his character but he’s been in the public eye, Sandra, for so long that for all of a sudden the timing of this, it just seems very convenient.”